 The other question that promted this study was the vaporization of weak organic acids, a key to high reliability no clean solder paste.
 Excessive amounts of weak organic acid in the solder paste flux residue could create an opportunity for dendritic growth, if exposed to moisture and a voltage bias.
 How is the vaporization of weak organic acids affected if the reflow is carried out in a high vapor pressure environment of solvent, versus the hot, dry conditions associated with a conventional convection oven.

-Some electronics original equipment manufacturers (OEM’s) and contact manufacturers (CM’s) have asked electronics materials suppliers to provide SIR data for materials, such as solder paste and wave soldering flux, on populated IPC-B-52 coupons.
-The IPC-B-52 was developed to evaluate the electrochemical reliability of electronics assembly processes [1,2], including:Bare board fabrication,Soldering processes,

-Solder paste printing and reflow,

-Selective fountain and wave soldering,

-Rework hand soldering.

-Cleaning processes,

-Conformal coati
+Experimental Procedure